MicrosoftDocs/customer-insights/ci-docs/engagement-insights/integrate-audience-insights-engagement-insights.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Engagement and audience insights integration delivers an easy linkage between environments, enabling bi-directional sharing of data between audience insights and engagement insights.
+The integration between engagement insights and audience insights links environments from both capabilities.
+It enables bi-directional sharing of data between audience insights and engagement insights.

-You can use unified profiles and segment data from audience insights for analysis of behavioral web activities in engagement insights.
-You can also share events that have a high business value from engagement insights and enrich unified profiles stored in audience insights.
+Use unified profiles and segments from audience insights for more analysis options in engagement insights.
+Export events that have a high business value from engagement insights.
+Use these events to add data to unified profiles in audience insights.

 ## Prerequisites

-For the self-service enablement of this feature to work properly, the source of the audience insights profiles is to be stored in an Azure Data Lake Storage (ADLS gen 2) account owned by a customer or in a [Dataverse](/powerapps/maker/data-platform/data-platform-intro.md) managed lake.
+- Audience insights profiles must be stored in an Azure Data Lake Storage (ADLS gen 2) account owned by a customer or in a [Dataverse](/powerapps/maker/data-platform/data-platform-intro.md) managed lake.

-To link environments, you need administrator permissions for both engagement insights and audience insights environments.
+- To link environments, you need administrator permissions for both engagement insights and audience insights environments.

-Linked environments must have the same type (production or sandbox) and the same geographical region.
+- Linked environments must have the same type (production or sandbox) and the same geographical region.

 > [!NOTE]
 > - If your audience insights subscription is a trial, which uses an audience insights internal managed data lake, contact [pirequest@microsoft.com](mailto:pirequest@microsoft.com) for assistance.